KMKINGMAN/Suggestion-bot/Readme.md

 ### Many commands

-KINGMAN DEV BOT has a lot of features
+KINGMAN SUGGESTION BOT has a lot of features

 - [x] Supports slash command
 - [x] Suggestion in a new and simple way